mvr/at/README.md

 Central Concepts of Kenzo
 -------------------------

-A *simplicial set* `X` is described by a type `a`, containing the data required to specify `X`, and a type `GeomSimplex a`, whose elements correspond to non-degenerate simplices (in Kenzo called 'geometric simplices').
-Like Kenzo we also allow a predicate on `GeomSimplex a` specifying when an element actually describes a simplex and when it is 'spurious'.
+A *simplicial set* `X` is described by a type `a`, containing whatever data is required to specify `X`, and a type `GeomSimplex a`, whose elements correspond to non-degenerate simplices (in Kenzo called 'geometric simplices').
+Like Kenzo we also allow a predicate on `GeomSimplex a` specifying when an element actually describes a geometric simplex and when it is 'spurious'.

-An actual simplex of `X` is a geometric simplex together with a 'formal degeneracy', which is a list of degeneracy operators in normal form.
-Face maps are implemented as functions from geometric simplices to (possibly degenerate) simplices, and this function is easily extended to all simplices in a manner forced by the simplicial identities.
+An actual simplex of `X` is a geometric simplex together with a 'formal degeneracy operator', which is a list of degeneracy operators in a normal form.
+Face maps are implemented as functions from geometric simplices to (possibly degenerate) simplices, and the extension of these face maps to all simplices is forced by the simplicial identities.

-A simplicial set is *of finite type* if there is a finite number of geometric simplices for each dimension, and a function giving a list of these simplices for any `n`.
-It is not required that there are only finitely many geometric simplices overall.
+A simplicial set is *of finite type* if there is a finite number of geometric simplices for each dimension, and there is a function giving a list of these simplices for any dimension `n`.
+It is not required that there are finitely many geometric simplices overall.

-The *normalised chain complex* `N(X;Z)` of `X` has each `N(X;Z)_n` given by the free abelian group on the set of nondegenerate `n`-simplices of `X`, with the boundary of a simplex `σ` calculated similar to usual, but ignoring any degenerate faces.
+The *normalised chain complex* `N(X)` of `X` has each `N(X)_n` given by the free abelian group on the set of nondegenerate `n`-simplices of `X`, with the boundary of a simplex calculated similar to usual (the alternating sum of face maps), but ignoring any degenerate faces.

-The quotient map `C(X) -> N(X)` from the ordinary chain complex `C(X)`
-is a quasi-isomorphism, and so if `X` is of finite type, then the homology of `X` can be computed by using the finite dimensional matrices describing the differentials of `N(X)`.
+If `C(X)` is the ordinary chain complex of simplicial chains of `X`, the quotient map `C(X) -> N(X)` is a quasi-isomorphism, and so if `X` is of finite type, then the homology of `X` can be computed via `N(X)`.

-But many constructions on simplicial sets do not preserve the property of being finite type, and so we need some other way to calculate homology.
+But many unavoidable simplicial sets (like `K(ℤ,n)` and loop spaces `ΩX`) are not of finite type, and so we need some other way to calculate their homology.
 This is where 'effective homology' comes in.

 A *reduction* between chain complexes `C` and `D` is a strong deformation retract of chain complexes.
-The data of a reduction unwinds to a triple (`f : C ->D`, `g : D -> C`, `h : C -> C`) where `f` and `g` are degree 0 and the homotopy operator `h` is degree 1, and certain equations between these maps and the differentials of `C` and `D` hold.
+The data of a reduction unwinds to a triple (`f : C -> D`, `g : D -> C`, `h : C -> C`) where `f` and `g` are degree 0, the homotopy operator `h` is degree 1, and certain equations involving these hold.
 A *(strong chain) equivalence* between two chain complexes `C` and `D` is a span of reductions `l : E -> C` and `r : E -> D`.

 An *effective homology structure* on `C` is an equivalence between `C` and a chain complex `F` of finite type.

-A *simplicial set with effective homology* is a simplicial set `X` equipped with an effective homology structure on `N(X;Z)`.
+A *simplicial set with effective homology* is a simplicial set `X` equipped with an effective homology structure on `N(X)`.

-The point of Kenzo is that although constructions on simplicial sets often do not preserve levelwise finiteness, they *do* extend to effective homology structures.
-And so if we begin with a finite simplicial complex and perform operations on it, then we can often compute the homology of the result, even if the actual simplicial sets are now far too complicated to get a handle on.
+The point of Kenzo is that although constructions on simplicial sets sometimes do not preserve levelwise finiteness, they *do* extend to effective homology structures.
+And so if we begin with a finite simplicial complex and perform some constructions using it, then we can often compute the homology of the result even if the actual simplicial sets are now far too complicated to get a handle on.

 Plan
 ----

+#### Homological Algebra
-- Algebra
+- Definitions
   - [x] Chain Complex
+  - [x] Bicomplex
+  - [x] Reduction
+    - [x] Perturbation
+  - [x] Strong Equivalence
+    - [x] Composition via Span
+- Constructions
   - [x] Tensor
     - [x] Functoriality
   - [x] 'Bicone' (specialised pushout for surjections)
-    - [x] Bicomplex
     - [x] Tot
   - [x] Bar
     - [ ] Functoriality
   - [ ] Cobar
     - [ ] Of 1-reduced
     - [ ] Of 0-reduced
     - [ ] Functoriality

-  - [x] Reduction
-    - [x] Perturbation
-  - [x] Strong Equivalence
-    - [x] Composition via Span
-  - [ ] Freyd Category?
+#### Simplicial Sets
-- Simplicial Definitions
+- Definitions
   - [x] Simplicial Set
   - [x] Simplicial Morphism
   - [x] Simplicial Group